rannaparthi/rannaparthi/README.md

 - 👋 Hi, I’m @rannaparthi
 - 👀 I’m interested in Data Engineering, Analytics and AI
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Engineering Projects
-- 📫 How to reach me ...
+- 📫 How to reach me annaparthi.rasha@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:

 <!---
 rannaparthi/rannaparthi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.